hellodword/anytype-all/extension.md

 Anytype clients should repeatedly display a prominent warning when users try to enable developer mode.

-To limit the developer mode:
+To limit the developer mode (or not?):

 - Automatically disable or uninstall the extension after 3 restarts of Anytype.
 - Automatically disable or uninstall the extension after 12 hours.